GPUOpen-Tools/ocat/docs/source/usage.rst

 * :guilabel:`Capture All Applications` enables capturing of all applications after Start was pressed.
 Notice: For UWP applications, there will be no overlay, but the recording will still work when pressing the hotkey.
 * :guilabel:`Capture Single Application` allows to capture a single application.
 Once the application and the command line parameters have been selected, press Start to run it.

   * :guilabel:`Select target executable` Open Executable to select a file that should be started for recording.
-It is possible to start a UWP app but the gameoverlay will not react to key input.
+It is possible to start a UWP app but the GameOverlay will not react to key input.
 The recording will work correctly.
   * :guilabel:`Commandline Arguments` Additional command line arguments to start the executable with.

 General options